 Sell the Property

-If restoration or demolition isn’t feasible, consider selling the condemned property.
-Some investors specialize in purchasing and redeveloping such properties, offering an opportunity for you to recover some of your investment.
+If restoration or demolition isn’t possible, think about selling the condemned property.
+Certain investors focus on buying and renovating these properties, providing a chance for you to recoup part of your investment.

 Financial and Insurance Considerations